any-docs/css/content/guides/masking/introduction/index.md

 ### With gradients

-To demonstrate this, let's look at an example using a {{cssxref("conic-gradient")}} as the `mask-image`.
+To demonstrate this, let's look at an example using a `conic-gradient` as the `mask-image`.
 CSS gradients, including conic gradients, can be used to create smooth transitions between visible and hidden areas.

 In this case, the top-right corner of the mask is fully opaque, the top-left quadrant is fully transparent, and the bottom half has a smooth transition between opaque and transparent.